What is a noise like wings?

 Troy is currently enrolled in the creative nonfiction MFA program at Queen's University.
 He studied undergraduate Computer Science & Creative Writing at University of North Carolina Charlotte, and graduate Genomic Sciences at NC State University.

 When it’s not a global pandemic you can find them in a National Park, traveling solo internationally, working on open source projects, in their garden, at the climbing gym, co-chairing the local independent bookstores writers group, crashing a wedding for the dancing, carrying around full grown 70-lb dogs like they’re babies, or in a 12-step meeting.

-because it’s 2021 and you’re tired of digging through their Tumblr for essays.
+because it’s 2021+ & you’re tired of digging through their Tumblr for essays.

-If you’re still living in 2012 you can subscribe to the RSS feed instead.
+If you’re still living in 2012, you can subscribe to the RSS feed.

 Where should I start?